souravmondaldev/movielens-100k-analysis-etl/README.md

 # Airflow + Spark with PostgreSQL and Adminer

-This project sets up a local development environment using Docker for running **Apache Airflow**, **Apache Spark**, **PostgreSQL**, and **Adminer** for managing databases.
-It includes a Docker Compose configuration for orchestrating these services, along with initialization scripts to set up Airflow, PostgreSQL, and Airflow connections.
+This project sets up a local development environment using Docker to run Apache Airflow, Apache Spark, PostgreSQL, and Adminer for database management.
+It includes a Docker Compose configuration for orchestrating these services and initialization scripts to set up Airflow, PostgreSQL, and Airflow connections.

 ## Services